Aurora photography

 In the fall aurora season, most nights are very humid, especially lakeside, which means your lens (and camera) will become coated with condensation.
 In the winter, ice crystals can form on your camera and lens, and obviously you'll want to clear your lens in both these situations.

-Remove any filters (including UV) from your lens when shooting at night.
+Remove any filters (including UV) from your lens when shooting at night to avoid Newton’s rings.